luisfpinto/react-rpi/README.md

 This application allow users to configure the GPIO pins on the RPI on an interactive way.

 This application has been made with node.js to run on your RPI.
-If you want to run locally see the instrucction at the bottom.
+If you want to run locally on your laptop see the instrucction at the bottom.

 ###Getting Started